Suspect dead after shooting at Nashville private school | Education

 - United States

-The suspect in a shooting at a private Christian school in Nashville on Monday is dead, officials said.
+A shooting at a private Christian grade school in Nashville wounded several people on Monday, authorities said.
+The suspect is dead after a confrontation with police.

+The shooting occurred at The Covenant School, a Presbyterian school for about 200 students from preschool to sixth grade.
+Students walked to safety on Monday, holding hands as they left their school surrounded by police cars, to a nearby church to reunited with their parents.
 The Nashville Fire Department said on Twitter there are “multiple patients” but their conditions were not immediately clear.

-The shooting occurred at The Covenant School.
+The fire department said they responded to an “active aggressor” but did not give any specifics.
+Other details about the shooting were not immediately available.

-The Covenant School has had an enrollment of about 200 students from preschool to sixth grade in recent years and was founded as a ministry of Covenant Presbyterian Church in 2001, according to the school's website.
+The Covenant School was founded as a ministry of Covenant Presbyterian Church in 2001, according to the school's website.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)